Joe Lumley

-Joseph Patrick Lumley (born 15 February 1995) is an English professional footballer who plays as a goalkeeper for club Bristol City.
+Joseph Patrick Lumley (born 15 February 1995) is an English professional footballer who plays as a goalkeeper for club Sheffield Wednesday.

+Lumley began his professional career at Queens Park Rangers in 2013.
+During his time at the club, he had various loan spells with Bishop's Stortford, Accrington Stanley, Morecambe, Stevenage, Bristol Rovers, Blackpool, Gillingham and Doncaster Rovers.
+In 2021, Lumley joined Middlesbrough.
+He spent the 2022–23 season on loan at Reading.
+Lumley moved to Southampton in August 2023 before joining Bristol City in June 2025.
+He initially joined Sheffield Wednesday on a seven-day emergency loan in October 2025 and later joined the club permanently in July 2026.

 Career

 Tottenham Hotspur

 As a ten-year-old, Lumley was scouted by Tottenham Hotspur while playing for local junior side Buckhurst Hill; Tottenham also signed his brother Billy.
 Lumley played alongside the likes of Harry Winks and looked up to Harry Kane during his time at Tottenham Hotspur.
 On 30 June 2010, Lumley was released by Tottenham at the age of 16 having not being offered a full time scholarship.